Arthurkhan/star-gazer-analysis/update-logs/2025-05-30-enhanced-detailed-analysis-visuals.md

 - ✅ Better use of colors and visual indicators
 - ✅ Improved spacing and breathing room between elements
 - ✅ Enhanced readability across all analysis sections
+- ✅ Fullscreen mode now properly scrolls for sections with lots of content
+- ✅ Background scrolling is prevented when in fullscreen mode

 ## Next Steps
 - Monitor user feedback on the new visual design